How to Monitor Cloud Services

 To use this feature and other new Azure capabilities, sign up for the free preview.

-You can monitor key performance metrics for your cloud services in the Azure Management Portal.
+key performance metrics for your cloud services in the Azure classic portal.
 You can set the level of monitoring to minimal and verbose for each service role, and can customize the monitoring displays.
 Verbose monitoring data is stored in a storage account, which you can access outside the portal.

-Monitoring displays in the Management Portal are highly configurable.
+Monitoring displays in the Azure classic portal are highly configurable.
 You can choose the metrics you want to monitor in the metrics list on the Monitor page, and you can choose which metrics to plot in metrics charts on the Monitor page and the dashboard.

 By default, minimal monitoring is provided for a new cloud service using performance counters gathered from the host operating system for the roles instances (virtual machines).
 The minimal metrics are limited to CPU Percentage, Data In, Data Out, Disk Read Throughput, and Disk Write Throughput.
 By configuring verbose monitoring, you can receive additional metrics based on performance data within the virtual machines (role instances).
 The verbose metrics enable closer analysis of issues that occur during application operations.